Email and GDPR – Can you check emails of company employees?

 A data protection impact assessment (DPIA) should be carried out before the implementation of any email monitoring programme.

-Ideally, DPIAs should be carried out at regular intervals to ensure that the monitoring system remains fair and proportionate (and therefore legal) and it is highly recommended to undertake a new DPIA prior to making any changes to an existing email monitoring programme (certainly significant ones).
+Ideally, DPIAs should be carried out at regular intervals to ensure that the monitoring system remains fair and proportionate (and therefore legal).
+It is highly recommended to undertake a new DPIA prior to making any changes to an existing email monitoring programme (certainly significant ones).

 The purpose of the DPIA is to answer four, key questions.